vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

-added a big touch to that but but you know that was created excitement that some of those players bought in and now we have to get that out of Kevin fiala we have to get it out of Summer our young guys that are are going to take a little bit more prominent roles on the team
+added a big touch to that but but you know that was created excitement that some of those players bought in and now we have to get that out of Kevin Fiala we have to get it out of some of our young guys that are are going to take a little bit more prominent roles on the team

-I'm still in Minnesota
+> Q: Rob, on Fiala, we know that Minnesota
+> had some cap difficulties obviously but when did you first kind of Target him kind of really had him in mind as as a possibility
+>
-but when did you first kind of Target him kind of really had him in mind as as a possibility yeah it's a little different situation a lot of times you know as you prepare for free agency you're Gathering lists of of players
+> A: yeah it's a little
+different situation a lot of times you know as you prepare for free agency you're Gathering lists of of players